 Longevity • SciFi • Microbiome • Medicine • GGC-Space • GGC-Security • GGC-Health • GGC-Food • GGC-Environment • Genetics • Ethics • Digital Biology • Biotech

-Her interest for synthetic biology was sparked when in 2010 she participated in the iGEM (Internationally Engineered Machine) competition organized at the MIT.
+Her interest for synthetic biology (or engineering biology) was sparked when in 2010 she participated in the iGEM (Internationally Engineered Machine) competition organized at the MIT.
 The TU Delft team she was part of developed standardized parts of DNA – biobricks – to transform bacteria into oil digesting cells.
-Their work was subsequently recognized both nationally and internationally and received several awards.
+Their work was recognized both nationally and internationally and received several awards.

 Technologies based on engineered living systems radically change the way we manufacture products, feed and cure ourselves.
 Those who control life, control the future.
 Synthetic biology holds the key to making technology that is compatible with nature and forces us to rethink the relationship of nature and technology.
 The digital revolution has enabled a biological revolution that is accelerating faster than ever.
 Breakthroughs in reading, writing and editing DNA offer new solutions for the production of cleaner fuels, smarter drugs and plants that survive in difficult climates.
 It’s now up to us to use them wisely.